Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors

-which does on objects and 1-morphisms the same as $\mathrm{tra}$ and is on 2-morphisms determined by the fact that $\ttc{T}$ has a only one 2-morphism between each pair of 1-morphisms.
+which is on objects and 1-morphisms equal to $\mathrm{tra}$ and on 2-morphisms determined by the fact that $\ttc{T}$ has a exactly one 2-morphism between each pair of 1-morphisms.
 In the same way, we obtain a strict 2-functor